Sly Stone: Re-emergence

-On August 18, 2009, The Guardian reported that a forthcoming documentary, Coming Back for More by Dutch director Willem Alkema, claims Stone is homeless and living off welfare while staying in cheap hotels and a camper van.
-The film alleges that Stone's former manager, Jerry Goldstein, cut off his access to royalty payments following a dispute over a 'debt agreement', forcing Stone to depend on welfare payments.
-On September 25, 2011, Alkema wrote in the New York Post that Stone was homeless and living in a van in the Crenshaw neighborhood of Los Angeles.

-On Labor Day, September 7, 2009, Stone appeared at the 20th annual African Festival of the Arts in Chicago, Ill.
-He performed a 15-minute set during George Clinton's performance.
-He performed his popular hits along with George Clinton's band.
-He left immediately after his short performance.
+On Labor Day, September 7, 2009, Stone appeared at the 20th annual African Festival of the Arts in Chicago, Illinois with George Clinton and Parliament-Funkadelic.

 On December 6, 2009, Stone signed a new recording contract with the LA-based Cleopatra Records and on August 16, 2011, I'm Back!
 Family & Friends was released, his first album since 1982's Ain't But the One Way.
-The album features re-recorded versions of Sly & the Family Stone hits with guest appearances from Jeff Beck, Ray Manzarek, Bootsy Collins, Ann Wilson, Carmine Appice and Johnny Winter, as well as three previously unreleased songs.
+The album features re-recorded versions of Sly and the Family Stone hits with guest appearances from Jeff Beck, Ray Manzarek, Bootsy Collins, Ann Wilson, Carmine Appice, and Johnny Winter, as well as three previously unreleased songs.

-Stone has appeared in later years with George Clinton and performed with his daughter Novena's band, Baby Stone.
+Stone appeared in later years with George Clinton and performed with his daughter Novena's band, Baby Stone.

 In January 2015, Sly Stone, along with four of his bandmates, appeared at a convention dedicated to honoring the band and its legacy.
 Called LOVE CITY CONVENTION, it occurred in Oakland at the Den Lounge inside the Fox Oakland Theater.
-Sly was in good spirits, answered questions from fans, and signed autographs.

-Stone sued his former managers in 2010, accusing them of cheating him out of years' worth of royalty payments for the songs he had written.
-He testified that he had not been paid any royalties between 1989 and 2009.
-A jury in Los Angeles awarded him $5 million in damages in January 2015, but in December the award was overturned because the appellate court ruled the trial judge had not told the jury to take into account the fact Stone had assigned his royalties to a production company in exchange for a 50% ownership stake.
-In May 2016, Stone's attorneys appealed that decision.
+In October 2023, Stone's autobiography Thank You (Falettinme Be Mice Elf Agin) was published.
+In December 2023, a single titled "Santa Claus Is Coming to Town (2023 Mix)" was released by Cleopatra Records.